Lesson 3: Budgeting and tracking

 I recommend budgeting the YNAB way (see my review of YNAB at the end of this lesson).
 YNAB’s focus is more on planning ahead and tracking your spending than it is on strictly sticking to set dollar amounts.

 Tracking your spending is the best way to put each and every hard-earned dollar to work—which will get you to FI sooner.
 Who doesn’t like the sound of that?

 Disclosure: The book recommendations above include Amazon links.
 As an Amazon Associate I earn from qualifying purchases—at no extra cost to you.
 I only recommend products which I truly believe in.
 (But I’d suggest doing the frugal thing and borrowing the books from your library!)

-Mint’s pretty, popular, and free.
+Mint’s popular, pretty, and free!
 I used Mint when I started budgeting, and loved the beautiful reports and interface.